 After a crash, it’s usually best to stay in your vehicle while you wait for help to arrive.
-However, there’s one major exception to that wisdom: a vehicle fire.
-If your vehicle catches fire, or if you see signs that it may soon catch on fire, ensuring that you and your passengers exit it as quickly as possible can save your life.
+However, there’s one major exception to that wisdom: a car fire.
+If your car catches fire, or if you see danger signs that indicate it may soon ignite—such as smoke or the smell of fuel—ensuring that you and your passengers exit the vehicle as quickly as possible can save your life.
+Highway vehicle fires are often linked to motor vehicle crashes or issues with fuel or oil levels, which can increase the fire risk significantly.

-In this blog, we’ll discuss what causes vehicle fires, how to tell if your vehicle is on fire or is at risk of catching on fire, and what to do if you see smoke or flames emanating from underneath your vehicle’s hood or chassis.
+In this blog, we’ll discuss what causes vehicle fires, how to recognize the signs that your car is at risk of catching fire, and what to do if you see smoke or flames emanating from underneath your vehicle’s hood or chassis.

 How Vehicle Fires Happen